Coming of Age in Jewish Literature and Film (JS 2260)

 Catalog Description: The transition of young Jewish protagonists into adulthood as portrayed in literary works and films from Europe, Africa, and the Americas.

-Syllabus Description: We will examine novels, stories, memoirs, and films about coming of age from multiple Jewish cultural perspectives.
+Syllabus Description: This course examines coming-of-age novels, stories, memoirs, and films from multiple Jewish cultural perspectives.
 What does it mean to grow up in the Russian empire in the late nineteenth century?
-In Vilna on the eve of World War II?
+In French colonial Tunisia in the 1930s?
 In 1950s American suburbia?
-In late-twentieth century New Jersey?
 What are the different challenges that young men and women face as they embrace or reject the Jewish lives their parents lived?
-What role does sexuality and gender play in Jewish coming of age narratives.
-We will address a range of themes in the course ranging from minority identity, the Holocaust, and Zionism to Birthright Israel tours, summer camps, and inter-ethnic and inter-faith relationships.
+How did they relate to their burgeoning sexuality?
+We will address a range of topics in the course including minority identity, the Holocaust, and Zionism, sexuality and gender, and inter-ethnic and inter-faith relationships.

 |Next Offered:||AXLE Category:||Writing Course:||Also Eligible for Credit in:||Taught by:|